oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ## 3.3 Type Simplification
 JADN includes several optimizations that make type definitions more compact or that support the [DRY](#dry) software design principle.
-These can be removed without affecting the meaning of a type definition.
-Removing them simplifies the original definition but creates additional definitions to support it.
-This simplifies the code needed to serialize and validate data instances, and examining the expanded definitions may aid understanding.
-But expansion can make specifications more difficult to maintain by introducing redundant data that must be kept in sync.
+These can be removed without affecting the meaning of a definition.
+Simplifying reduces the amount of code needed to serialize and validate data instances, and may make specifications easier to understand.
+But it creates additional definitions that must be kept in sync, expanding the specification and increasing maintenance effort.

-An optimized specification can be translated into an expanded version that does not include the following options:
+The following optimizations can be removed:

 ### 3.3.1 Type Definition within fields
 A specific type (e.g., an email address) may be defined anonymously within a field of a structure definition, or it may be defined in a separate named type that can be used in one or more structures.
-* Expansion MUST convert all anonymous type definitions to explicit named types and exclude all type options ([Table 3-2](#table-3-2-type-options)) from FieldOptions.
+Simplifying converts all anonymous type definitions to explicit named types and excludes all type options ([Table 3-2](#table-3-2-type-options)) from FieldOptions.

 ### 3.3.2 Field Multiplicity
 Fields may be defined to have multiple values of the same type.
-Expansion converts each field that can have more than one value to a separate ArrayOf type.
+Simplifying converts each field that can have more than one value to a separate ArrayOf type.
 The minimum and maximum cardinality (minc and maxc) FieldOptions ([Table 3-5](#table-3-5-field-options)) are moved from FieldOptions to the minimum and maximum size (minv and maxv) TypeOptions of the new ArrayOf type.
-The only exception is that if minc is 0 (field is optional), it remains in FieldOptions and the new ArrayOf type defaults to a minimum length of 1.
+The only exception is that if minc is 0 (field is optional), it remains in FieldOptions and the new ArrayOf type defaults to a minimum size of 1.

 Example: